ytaka/filename/README.md

 # filename

-This gem includs the class FileName to create filename that is not duplicated and command 'filename-create' for shell.
+This gem includes the class FileName to create filename that is not duplicated and command 'filename-create' for shell.
 We select type of additional part of filename: number or time.